For Business Owners

 - Trying to sell without professional help

-Most of these issues can be prevented with proper preparation, accurate records, and clear communication from the start.
+Most of these are preventable with preparation, accurate records and clear communication from the start.

-Once an offer is accepted, the focus shifts to due diligence and financing.
-This is where good deals can fall apart if not managed carefully.
+Once an offer is accepted the focus shifts to due diligence and financing, which is where good deals fall apart if they are not managed carefully.
+The common causes:

-- Financials that do not match initial representations
+- Financials that do not match what was first represented

 - Surprises during due diligence